shellef/s2d/docs/LIVEKIT_SIMPLE_SETUP.md

 ## Troubleshooting

-**"Failed to connect"**: Check that all three LiveKit env vars are set correctly in .env
+**"Failed to connect"**: Check that all three LiveKit env vars are set correctly in ~/.env.s2d

-**Agent not starting**: Make sure you have AssemblyAI API key in .env or as environment variable
+**Agent not starting**: Make sure you have AssemblyAI API key in ~/.env.s2d or as environment variable

 **No transcriptions**: Check that the agent is running in Terminal 2

 ## That's It!

-Once LiveKit credentials are in .env, the whole system works automatically.
+Once LiveKit credentials are in ~/.env.s2d, the whole system works automatically.